 All staff attend pre-camp orientation where they learn or review camping skills, risk management and safety procedures, Girl Scout program, human relations, and communication skills.
 Many of the staff return each year and travel from all around the world to join us.

 I want to bunk in the same tent as my friend at resident camp.
 Can this be guaranteed?

 A camper may request one "buddy" per session.
-Both buddies must register for the same camp, program and session and list each other's name on their registration form.
+Both buddies must register for the same camp, program and session, and must list each other's name on the registration forms.
 The camp director has final say on camp placement.